Meaning Of Dual Diagnosis

 dual-diagnosis treatment [23]

-50% receive integrated dual diagnosis treatment [26]
+50% receive integrated treatment [24]

 Differing regulations or oversight in policies can influence how dual diagnosis is defined due to: